FrankGalvez-Data/FrankGalvez-Analyst/README.md

-- 👋 Hi, I’m @FrankGalvez-Analyst
+- 👋 Hi, I’m @FrankGalvez-Data
-- 👀 I’m interested in new technologies, business intelligence tools, and exploring how data can simplify complex decision-making processes.
+- 👀 I’m passionate about ***data analytics, financial analysis, and business intelligence***, using data to simplify complex decision-making.
-- 🌱 I’m currently expanding my knowledge in SQL and beginning to learn Python, aiming to enhance my data analysis and manipulation skills.
-Stay tuned for regular updates on my latest projects showcasing these skills.
+- 🌱 I’m currently deepening my expertise in ***SQL, Python, and Excel*** to enhance my analytical, financial modeling, and automation skills.
+- 📊 My projects focus on ***financial analysis, variance analysis, business intelligence, business analysis, and automation***, showcasing my ability to extract insights and drive efficiency through data.
-- 💞️ I’m looking to collaborate on projects in the realms of aviation, history, and new technologies, particularly with fellow analysts who share similar interests.
+- 🤝 I’m looking to collaborate on ***data-driven projects*** in ***finance, business intelligence, and automation*** with like-minded professionals.
-- 📫 How to reach me: Connect with me on LinkedIn!
+- 📫 How to reach me: **[Connect with me on LinkedIn!](#)**
-- ⚡ Fun fact: I love traveling and exploring new places.
-During my visits, I immerse myself in the local culture, whether it's hiking through renowned trails or cooking and tasting authentic local cuisine.
-Each journey is a new adventure!
+- ⚡ Fun fact: I love **traveling and exploring new places**—whether it’s **hiking through renowned trails or experiencing local cuisine,** each journey is a new adventure!

 <!---
 FrankGalvez-Analyst/FrankGalvez-Analyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.